 These advances offer the potential to make webinars much more captivating, keeping an audience engaged and reducing attrition rates.

-How to create a webinar in 2022
+How to create a webinar

 The basic steps to creating a webinar haven’t changed much over the years since I published Leading the Learning Revolution.
 Knowing your subject is one thing.
 Sharing your knowledge in a way that keeps an audience engaged is another.
 Developing your webinar requires a twofold approach — first to establish what your webinar is and who it will attract, and then to create the content your audience will find most appealing.

 As a subject matter expert, you should have a good idea who your learners are.
 But it still pays to drill into who can gain the most from your expertise, and who’s holding the purse strings.